cc-tweaked/CC-Tweaked/projects/core/src/test/resources/test-rom/spec/modules/cc/internal/syntax/lexer_spec.md

 2:16-2:18 END end
 3:1-3:2 IF if
 3:4-3:4 IDENT a
-Lua uses and instead of &&.
+Unexpected character.
    |
  3 | if a && b then end
    |      ^^
-Tip: Replace this with and.
+Tip: Replace this with and to check if both values are true.
 3:6-3:7 AND &&
 3:9-3:9 IDENT b
 3:11-3:14 THEN then
 3:16-3:18 END end
 4:1-4:2 IF if
 4:4-4:4 IDENT a
-Lua uses or instead of ||.
+Unexpected character.
    |
  4 | if a || b then end
    |      ^^
-Tip: Replace this with or.
+Tip: Replace this with or to check if either value is true.
 4:6-4:7 OR ||
 4:9-4:9 IDENT b
 4:11-4:14 THEN then